ziyashka2011-ship-it/Bird-observations-in-a-file-tool/README.md

-Simple Python program to count how many times a species was observed Unfortunately, the program counts the species incorrectly if they are not listed in a column inside the TXT file Feel free to submit a pull request if you would like to contribute and make the code better (please)
+Simple Python program to count how many times a species was observed.
+Unfortunately, the program counts the species incorrectly if they are not listed in a column inside the TXT file.
+Feel free to submit a pull request if you would like to contribute and make the code better (please).